buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcBuildingControlsDomain/PropertySets/Pset_SensorTypeMoistureSensor.md

 # Pset_SensorTypeMoistureSensor

-A device that senses or detects moisture.
-HISTORY: Added in IFC4.
+A device that senses or detects moisture.<!-- end of definition --> HISTORY: Added in IFC4.